-- Switch to the Materials category in the library that you want to save the selected node into. - 3.
+- 1. Click to select the compound node that you want to save. - 2.
+Switch to the Materials category in the library that you want to save the selected node into. - 3.
 Navigate to or create the folder that you want to save the node into. - 4.
 Click the Add to Library button in the Library window.
-The New Material Set dialog appears. - 5.
-Enter a name for the library item in the Set Name field. - Check the Single Material option, and make sure that the Selected Nodes Only option is checked. - 7.
+The New Material Set dialog appears.

+- 5. Enter a name for the library item in the Set Name field. - 6.
+Check the Single Material option, and make sure that the Selected Nodes Only option is checked. - 7.
 Click OK to save the compound node to the library.